Ekkehard-Schulze/precision-temperature-logger/README.md

 cell without re-charging.
 We provide hardware design files,

-firmware, and a script for data analysis.
-Multiple loggers
+firmware, and a script for graphical data analysis and statistics.

-have served various laboratory applications for years.
+Multiple loggers have served various laboratory applications for

+years.
 Up to four TMP117A sensors provide NIST-traceable

 accuracy not worse than ±0.1°C from –20°C to 50°C.